-1.1 Authorisation of the activity is subject to the conditions contained in this authorisation, which form part of the environmental authorisation and are binding on the holder of the authorisation.

-The holder of the authorisation shall be responsible for ensuring compliance with the conditions contained in this environmental authorisation.
-This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, subcontractor, employee, consultant or person rendering a service to the holder of the authorisation.

-1.3 The activity authorised may only be carried out at the property (Alternative Corridor 4) as described above and in Appendix B of the application form and as shown on the route maps of the Environmental Impact Report, dated September 2009.

-- Any changes to, or deviations from, the project description set out in this authorisation must be approved, in writing, by the Department before such changes or deviations may be effected.
-In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further authorisation in terms of the regulations. - This activity must commence within a period of five (5) years from the date of issue.
-If commencement of the activity does not occur within that period, the authorisation lapses and a new application for environmental authorisation must be made in order for the activity to be undertaken. - This authorisation does not negate the holder of the authorisation's responsibility to comply with any other statutory requirements that may be applicable to the undertaking of the activity. - 1.6.1 Relevant legislation that must be complied with by the holder of this authorisation includes, inter alia: - The requirements of Chapter II, Section 38(1), (3) and (7) of the National Heritage Resources Act, 1999 (Act 25 of 1999), including the comments and recommendations of the relevant heritage resources authority responsible for the area in which the development is proposed. - Provisions of the Occupational Health and Safety Act, 1993 (Act 85 of 1993). - Provisions of the National Water Act, 1998 (Act 36 of 1998). - Provisions of the National Forests Act, 1998 (Act No. 84 of 1998). - Provisions of the National Environmental Management: Biodiversity Act, 2004 (Act 10 of 2004). - Provisions of the National Environmental Management: Protected Areas Act, 2003 (Act 57 of 2003) and its Regulations. - Provisions of the National Environmental Management: Waste Act, 2008 (Act 59 of 2008).
+- 1.1 Authorisation of the activity is subject to the conditions contained in this authorisation, which form part of the environmental authorisation and are binding on the holder of the authorisation. - 1.2 The holder of the authorisation shall be responsible for ensuring compliance with the conditions contained in this environmental authorisation.
+This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, sub-contractor, employee, consultant or person rendering a service to the holder of the authorisation. - The activity authorised may only be carried out at the property (site/locality alternative B) as described above and as shown on the layout plan of the Environmental Impact Report, dated July 2009. - 1.4 Any changes to, or deviations from, the project description set out in this authorisation must be approved, in writing, by the Department before such changes or deviations may be effected.
+In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further authorisation in terms of the regulations. - 1.5 This activity must commence within a period of five (5) years from the date of issue.
+If commencement of the activity does not occur within that period, the authorisation lapses and a new application for environmental authorisation must be made in order for the activity to be undertaken. - 1.6 This authorisation does not negate the holder of the authorisation's responsibility to comply with any other statutory requirements that may be applicable to the undertaking of the activity. - 1.6.1 Relevant legislation that must be complied with by the holder of this authorisation includes, inter alla: - The requirements of Chapter II, Section 38(1), (3) and (7) of the National Heritage Resources Act, 1999 (Act 25 of 1999), including the comments and recommendations of the relevant heritage resources authority responsible for the area in which the development is proposed. - Provisions of the Occupational Health and Safety Act, 1993 (Act 85 of 1993). - Provisions of the National Water Act, 1998 (Act 36 of 1998). - Provisions of the National Forests Act, 1998 (Act No. 122 of 1998)

+- Provisions of the National Environmental Management: Biodiversity Act, 2004 (Act 10 of 2004). - Provisions of the National Environmental Management: Protected Areas Act, 2003 (Act 57 of 2003) and its Regulations. - Provisions of the National Environmental Management: Waste Act, 2008 (Act 59 of 2008).